bmlt-enabled/crouton/readme.txt

 == Changelog ==

 = 4.1.5 =
-* Avoid plugin conflicta when inserting rules into CSS
+* Avoid plugin conflicts when inserting rules into CSS
+* 24-hour meeting filter labels now translatable
+* view_by case insensitive

 = 4.1.4 =
 * More stable way to sort distances